ekamil/dell-ddc-documentation/README.md

 [ddcutil](https://www.ddcutil.com/) - without this tool, it'd be impossible to get the values to analyze.

 [BetterDisplay](https://github.com/waydabber/BetterDisplay) - I learnt about DDC existing thanks to BetterDisplay's community.

+[m1ddc](https://github.com/waydabber/m1ddc) - commandline tool for Macs from the author of BetterDisplay